reeckset/LPOORTAL/readme.md

 # Run and play the game

-To run and play the game, please go through the following steps (screenshots for each step are available below):
+To run and play the game, please go through the following steps (see screenshots below):
   - Make sure the android devices and the desktop are all on the same LAN (Local Area Network).
   - Launch the **.jar** file on the desktop and a window will appear.
 There, you will see the instructions for the gameplay itself and a gamecode for you to insert on each of the client devices' installed app.
   - **After both clients have connected**, the game (shown on the desktop window) will move on to a **player customization screen**, where each of the players/clients **can change their color** (beware as the player colors must be different or the game will not move on to the actual gameplay), **their name** and **the skin for their character** respectively.